-- Understand the child's lived experience. - Work collaboratively to improve children's life experience. - Be open, honest and transparent with families in our approach. - Empower families by working with them. - Work in a way that builds on the families' strengths. - Build resilience in families to overcome difficulties.
+- Have conversations and listen to children and their families as early as possible. - Understand the child's lived experience. - Work collaboratively to improve children's life experience. - Be open, honest and transparent with families in our approach. - Empower families by working with them. - Work in a way that builds on the families' strengths. - Build resilience in families to overcome difficulties.